dan1oo/Macropad-Sample/README.md

 # Overview

 This is a sample Circuitpython program that I worked on in high school to setup a 12 button module with a digital encoder and LCD screen.
-This program is a very standard macropad setup using circuitpy.
+This program is based off a very standard adafruit macropad setup using circuitpy.

 # File Organization